+ORDER EXTENDING TEMPORARY CONDITIONAL EXEMPTION FOR NATIONALLY RECOGNIZED STATISTICAL RATING ORGANIZATIONS FROM REQUIREMENTS OF RULE 17g-5 UNDER THE SECURITIES EXCHANGE ACT OF 1934 AND REQUEST FOR COMMENT

+I. Introduction

-SECURITIES AND EXCHANGE COMMISSION (Release No. 34-68286; File No. S7-04-09) November 26, 2012 ORDER EXTENDING TEMPORARY CONDITIONAL EXEMPTION FOR NATIONALLY RECOGNIZED STATISTICAL RATING ORGANIZATIONS FROM REQUIREMENTS OF RULE 17g-5 UNDER THE SECURITIES EXCHANGE ACT OF 1934 AND REQUEST FOR COMMENT I. Introduction On May 19, 2010, the Securities and Exchange Commission ("Commission") conditionally exempted, with respect to certain credit ratings and until December 2, 2010, nationally recognized statistical rating organizations ("NRSROs") from certain requirements in Rule 17g-5(a)(3)1 under the Securities Exchange Act of 1934 ("Exchange Act"), which had a compliance date of June 2, 2010.2 Pursuant to the Order, an NRSRO is not required to comply with Rule 17g-5(a)(3) until December 2, 2010 with respect to credit ratings where: (1) the issuer of the structured finance product is a non-U.S. person; and (2) the NRSRO has a reasonable basis to conclude that the structured finance product will be offered and sold upon issuance, and that any arranger linked to the structured finance product will effect transactions of the structured finance product after issuance, only in transactions that occur outside the U.S. ("covered transactions").3 On November 23, 2010, the Commission extended the conditional temporary exemption until December 2, 2011.4 On November 16, 2011, the Commission extended the conditional temporary exemption until December 2, 2012.5 The Commission is extending the See 17 CFR 240.17g-5(a)(3).
+On May 19, 2010, the Securities and Exchange Commission ("Commission") conditionally exempted, with respect to certain credit ratings and until December 2, 2010, nationally recognized statistical rating organizations ("NRSROs") from certain requirements in Rule 17g-5(a)(3)1 under the Securities Exchange Act of 1934 ("Exchange Act"), which had a compliance date of June 2, 2010.2 Pursuant to the Order, an NRSRO is not required to comply with Rule 17g-5(a)(3) until December 2, 2010 with respect to credit ratings where: (1) the issuer of the structured finance product is a non-U.S. person; and (2) the NRSRO has a reasonable basis to conclude that the structured finance product will be offered and sold upon issuance, and that any arranger linked to the structured finance product will effect transactions of the structured finance product after issuance, only in transactions that occur outside the U.S. ("covered transactions").3 On November 23, 2010, the Commission extended the conditional temporary exemption until December 2, 2012.5 On November 26, 2012, the

+1 See 17 CFR 240.17g-5(a)(3).

-See Exchange Act Release No. 62120 (May 19, 2010), 75 FR 28825 (May 24, 2010) ("Order").
-See id. at 28827-28 (setting forth conditions of relief).
+2 See Exchange Act Release No. 62120 (May 19, 2010), 75 FR 28825 (May 24, 2010) ("Order").

+3 See id. at 28827-28 (setting forth conditions of relief).

-See Exchange Act Release No. 63363 (Nov.
+4 See Exchange Act Release No. 63363 (Nov.
 23, 2010), 75 FR 73137 (Nov.
 29, 2010) ("First Extension Order").

-See Exchange Act Release No. 65765 (Nov.
+5 See Exchange Act Release No. 65765 (Nov.
 16, 2011), 76 FR 72227 (Nov.
-22, 2011) ("Second Extension Order"). temporary conditional exemption exempting NRSROs from complying with Rule 17g-5(a)(3) with respect to rating covered transactions until December 2, 2013.
+22, 2011) ("Second Extension Order").

+Commission extended the conditional temporary exemption until December 2, 2013.6 The Commission is extending the temporary conditional exemption exempting NRSROs from complying with Rule 17g-5(a)(3) with respect to rating covered transactions until December 2, 2014.

 II.
+Background

-Background Rule 17g-5 identifies, in paragraphs (b) and (c) of the rule, a series of conflicts of interest arising from the business of determining credit ratings.6 Paragraph (a) of Rule 17g-57 prohibits an NRSRO from issuing or maintaining a credit rating if it is subject to the conflicts of interest identified in paragraph (b) of Rule 17g-5 unless the NRSRO has taken the steps prescribed in paragraph (a)(1) (i.e., disclosed the type of conflict of interest in Exhibit 6 to Form NRSRO in accordance with Section 15E(a)(1)(B)(vi) of the Exchange Act8 and Rule 17g-1)9 and paragraph (a)(2) (i.e., established and is maintaining and enforcing written policies and procedures to address and manage conflicts of interest in accordance with Section 15E(h) of the Exchange Act).10 Paragraph (c) of Rule 17g-5 specifically prohibits seven types of conflicts of interest.
+Rule 17g-5 identifies, in paragraphs (b) and (c) of the rule, a series of conflicts of interest arising from the business of determining credit ratings.7 Paragraph (a) of Rule 17g-58 prohibits an NRSRO from issuing or maintaining a credit rating if it is subject to the conflicts of interest identified in paragraph (b) of Rule 17g-5 unless the NRSRO has taken the steps prescribed in paragraph (a)(1) (i.e., disclosed the type of conflict of interest in Exhibit 6 to Form NRSRO in accordance with Section 15E(a)(1)(B)(vi) of the Exchange Act9 and Rule 17g-1)10 and paragraph (a)(2) (i.e., established and is maintaining and enforcing written policies and procedures to address and manage conflicts of interest in accordance with Section 15E(h) of the Exchange Act).11 Paragraph (c) of Rule 17g-5 specifically prohibits seven types of conflicts of interest.
 Consequently, an NRSRO is prohibited from issuing or maintaining a credit rating when it is subject to these conflicts regardless of whether it had disclosed them and established procedures reasonably designed to address them.

 In December 2009, the Commission adopted subparagraph (a)(3) to Rule 17g-5.
-This provision requires an NRSRO that is hired by an arranger to determine an initial credit rating for a structured finance product to take certain steps designed to allow an NRSRO that is not hired by the arranger to nonetheless determine an initial credit rating - and subsequently monitor that ^{6 17} CFR 240.17g-5(b) and (c).
+This provision requires an NRSRO that is hired by an arranger to determine an initial credit rating for